sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0100 - add-computed-fields.md

             "method": {
-              /* copy in the vin that's positioned above the table so the information is accessible to this computed fields array and is output in the transformed table */ "id": "copy_to_section",
+              /* copy in the vin that's positioned above the table so the information is accessible to this computed fields array and is outputted in the transformed table */ "id": "copy_to_section",
               "source_id": "_vin"
             }
           },
           {
-            /* copy in the make and model that's positioned above the table so the information is accessible to this computed fields array */ "id": "copied_make_model",
+            /* copy in model that's positioned above the table so the information is accessible to this computed fields array and is outputted in the transformed table */ "id": "model",
             "method": {
               "id": "copy_to_section",
-              "source_id": "_make_model"
-            }
-          },
-          {
-            /* output only the make, not the model */ "id": "model",
-            "method": {
-              "id": "split",
-              "source_id": "copied_make_model",
+              "source_id": "_model"
-              "separator": " ",
-              "index": 1
-            }
-          },
-          {
-            /* remove make and model;
-               output only the transformed model field */ "id": "cleanup",
-            "method": {
-              "id": "suppressOutput",
-              "source_ids": [
-                "copied_make_model"
-              ]
             }
           }
         ]